 There are many creative ways to construct your resume.
 However, always keep in mind who will be reading your resume and the type of position you are seeking.
 There is not one right way of doing a resume.
 There are many different styles and everybody has a different expectation.
-The CDC recommends some basic principles to guide the development of your resume.
+The ACPC recommends some basic principles to guide the development of your resume.

 Length: Your resume and cover letter should be one page each, two for a resume with significant work experience.
 If a word or phrase does not support your ability to do the job, keep editing.

 Writing Style: Use action verbs (see samples below) and short sentences.
 Omit personal pronouns.
 Avoid wordiness; be concise.
 Use phrases instead of lengthy sentences and start phrases with an active verb in the past tense, e.g. directed, supervised, etc.

 Format: Remember the 20-second scan test.
 Readability, eye appeal, brevity, and a total positive impression are required; ability to be computer-scanned is helpful.
 Spacing and separation of resume sections will help you to achieve this.
 You may want to use boldface or all capitals to make certain items more visible.
 Often a combination of two basic formats for the résumé are use: chronological and functional.
 Select the style that will highlight your best qualities and yet remain visually appealing to the reader.
 Learn a software package and create your own cover letters and resumes.
 (The ACPC does not recommend using a program's resume template because it limits your formatting choices.)